 Set values for rings, drive time and walk time

-- To use bands with rings, drive time and walk time, click the Use bands check box.
+- To use bands with rings, drive time, and walk time, check the Edit and set bands check box.

 - Click Save.

 - To change the colors for fill and border, click the color picker and select a color.
 Continue to change all the colors you want to change.